epi-project/brane-documentation/user-guide/src/scientists/bscript/workflow.md

 ## Writing a workflow
 To write a workflow, all you have to do is open a plain text file with your favourite text editor.
 The name does not matter, but it is conventional to have it end in `.bs` or `.bscript` if you are writing in BraneScript.
 For this tutorial, we will use the name: `hello_world.bs`.

 Next, it is good practise to write a header comment to explain what a file does.
-Luckily, BraneScript supports comments: everything after a double slash (`//`) is considered as one.
+This gives us a good excuse to talk about BraneScript comments: everything after a double slash (`//`) is considered as one.
+So, a documentation header for this workflow might look like:

-For example:
 ```branescript
 // HELLO WORLD.bs
 //   by Rick Sanchez